Kevin Schwantz: Career

-At the end of the 1984 season, he was offered a test ride with the Yoshimura Suzuki Superbike team, who promptly signed the Texan to a contract.
+At the end of the 1984 season, Schwantz was offered a test ride with the Yoshimura Suzuki Superbike team, who promptly signed the Texan to a contract.
 In his first race for Yoshimura, he won both legs of the 1985 Willow Springs AMA Superbike National.
 He finished seventh overall in the championship despite only competing in half the races.
 He finished second to Eddie Lawson in the 1986 Daytona 200 on the new Suzuki GSX-R750.
 Then, in what would become an all too common occurrence throughout his career, he broke his collarbone in a qualifying crash and missed several races.
 Once again he finished seventh overall in the Championship.

 The 1987 Superbike National Championship marked the beginning of Schwantz' fiercely competitive rivalry with Wayne Rainey.
 The two battled throughout the entire season, often coming into contact on the track.
 Rainey eventually won the National Championship but Schwantz closed the season winning five out of six races.
 So intense was their rivalry that they continued their battle during the 1987 Transatlantic Trophy match races in which they were supposedly teammates competing against a team of British riders.

 Schwantz began 1988 by winning the season-opening Daytona 200 in what would be his only win in that prestigious event.
 He then departed for Europe as Suzuki promoted him to its 500cc Grand Prix team where he made an immediate impact by winning the 1988 Japanese Grand Prix in the opening round at Suzuka, Japan; it was only his seventh Grand Prix ride in total, having experienced wild card rides in 1986 on the old square four RG500 and in 1987 on the first version of the V4 RGV500.

-His archrival, Rainey joined the Grand Prix circuit, signing for the Team Roberts-Yamaha squad.
+Schwantz's archrival, Rainey joined the Grand Prix circuit, signing for the Team Roberts-Yamaha squad.
 For the next six years, the two continued their intense rivalry on race tracks all across Europe.